 Well, broadly speaking here’s what you want your first real sales rep comp plan to actually accomplish:

 - The comp plan must be nominally competitive with peer companies.
 If it’s not, you won’t get the good ones.
-You can’t cheap out.
+You can’t cut corners here.
 You’ll get candidates, but you’ll end up with dregs if you do.
+The best reps want to be paid top of market if they do well.
+(And these days, mediocre reps want to be paid top of market even if they do so-so, see below).

 - Your top 1-2 reps should be able to just kill it.
 Make a ton of money.
-And buy an M6 Convertible.
+And buy an M8 Convertible or Model S Performance.
 Because you want them to prove it works, your sales and business model.
 To prove it to everyone else, without a doubt.
 Maybe there will only be one LeBron on your team at first.
 But you need one.
-One that is so good at selling your product, he or she not only closes a ton of business — but is so confident that he or she can continue to sell your product that buying an M6 convertible is just a downpayment on an even greater future as a salesperson at your SaaS start-up.
-Even great salespeople that don’t believe don’t sign four-figure monthly leases.
+One that is so good at selling your product, he or she not only closes a ton of business — but is so confident that he or she can continue to sell your product that buying an M8 convertible is just a downpayment on an even greater future as a salesperson at your SaaS start-up.
+Great salespeople that don’t believe don’t sign four-figure monthly leases.

-- The mid-packers shouldn’t be interested.
+- The mid-packers should feel OK-but-not-great about their comp.
 You don’t want an incentive structure where the losers hang around on the sales team.
 That will not only waste capital and more importantly leads — but you’ll get confusing data.
 You want a plan where they cycle out.
+If your mid-packers are paid fair but complaining they want to make more, but your top performers are making a ton … you might have it dialed in right. 🙂

 - The pretenders should cycle out as well.
-These are the guys that talk the talk, but can’t close the customer, at least not enough, at least not without say the entire Salesforce brand [or insert other Big Leader here] and apparatus behind them.
+These are the folks that talk the talk, but can’t close the customer, at least not enough, at least not without, say, the entire Salesforce brand [or insert other Big Leader here] and apparatus behind them.
 My tell-tale sign here?
 The Panerai watch.
 The $10,000 watch.
-But without the M6 Convertible (or worse, paired to a dated AMG sedan from 1-2 generations ago).
+But without the Plaid or M8 Convertible (or worse, paired to a dated AMG sedan from 1-2 generations ago).
 Why?
 The winners know they can continue to win.
 But even the pretenders eventually have one good quarter.
 One good bonus.
 And buy the $10k watch.
-But not the $100k car.
+But not the $100k+ car.
 Because they know it was luck, or at least, that they aren’t good enough to sustain it.
-So these guys always want a (x) big guaranteed base salary plus (y) a draw for X months.
-Avoid them like the plague.
+So these folks always want a (x) big guaranteed base salary plus (y) a draw for 5-6+ months.
+Avoid them.

 Can you judge the rep by the watch?
 I know that’s superficial.
 I know it sounds lame.
 I know there are many exceptions that make the rule.

 So this seemingly superficial tell?
-I think it’s true.
+I think it’s pretty telling.